Stress & Fatigue

 Instead, read something gentle, then you will find that your mind slows down and by that watershed hour of 11pm, you have dropped your book and slipped into a restful slumber.
 In time, this pattern will help to re-set your internal clock.

 Please do be aware that if you have struggled to sleep for months or years, when you do finally start to have regular full nights’ sleep, you will probably wake in the morning feeling even more tired than before.
 That is quite normal and it will change.
 The body has had such a long time managing without adequate rest that now it is finally able to let go.
 After a few weeks, the tiredness will lift and you will start to feel pockets of wonderfulness again.

 Often people awake during the night because their blood sugar levels have dropped.
-Keep a snack, like half a cup of oats soaked in almond milk, next to your bed so that you can have a little nibble and drop back to sleep.
+Keep a snack, like half a cup of oats soaked in almond milk, or almond butter on an oat biscuit, next to your bed so that you can have a little nibble and drop back to sleep.

 Dr Holick of the Boston University School of Medicine points out that low vitamin D levels are associated with muscle weakness and pain and may be misdiagnosed as fibromyalgia and chronic fatigue syndrome.
 Vitamin D has significant immune tonifying actions, so if you find yourself vulnerable to recurrent viral infections, and suffer from an unexplained aching body, ask your health care practitioner to check your vitamin D status, and then get your skin into the sun.